-The IOB as chosen to utilize optional Module 2, the DSL Modification.
+The IOB declines to utilize optional Module 1, the No Modifications option.

 The IOB will treat locations that the National Broadband Map shows to have available qualifying broadband service (i.e., a location that is "served") delivered via DSL as "underserved."
 This modification will better reflect the locations eligible for BEAD funding because it will facilitate the phase-out of legacy copper facilities and ensure the delivery of "future-proof" broadband service.